-Dr. Schiffman is an assistant professor teaching Mass Communication at Georgia College & State University.
+Dr. James Schiffman is an educator and journalist, most recently as an associate professor of Communication at Georgia College & State University.
 He began teaching after a long career in journalism, which included stints in Beijing and Seoul as Bureau Chief for The Asian Wall Street Journal.
 He earned a Ph.D. in Communication at Georgia State University in 2012.
 His dissertation critically compared narratives about China, Chinese history, and Chinese culture that emerged from the CCTV and NBC broadcasts of the Opening Ceremony of the 2008 Beijing Olympics.
 Dr. Schiffman is Editor of China Currents.

 Qin Shao is Professor of History at The College of New Jersey, Ewing, New Jersey.

 Suresh Sharma has witnessed China's rise in manufacturing, markets, and innovation for the past 25 years, beginning with his work for the General Electric Co. setting up global facilities in production, design, engineering, R&D, and back-office processes.
 Subsequently, as an entrepreneur and board member of the Atlanta-based nonprofit policy research group, India China and America Institute, he has been actively engaged in business and policy-related forums.
 He is co-author of Industrializing Innovation - The Next Revolution (Springer, 2019), and serves as Innovation Fellow at Georgia Institute of Technology, Atlanta, Georgia.

 Yanping Shi is Professor of Finance and Economics at the University of International Business & Economics in Beijing.
 Professor Shi was a Fulbright Scholar in the U.S. for the 2007-08 academic year.